cilium/cilium/Documentation/concepts/ipam/eni.rst

   ``--auto-create-cilium-node-resource`` or  set
   ``auto-create-cilium-node-resource: "true"`` in the ConfigMap.

+* If IPs are limited, run the Operator with option ``--aws-release-excess-ips=true``.
+When enabled, operator checks the number of IPs regularly and attempts to release excess free IPs from ENI.

 * It is generally a good idea to enable metrics in the Operator as well with the option ``--enable-metrics``.
 See the section :ref:`install_metrics` for additional information how to install and run Prometheus including the